- How can we reduce climate anxiety?

-How can we create a thriving life for us all that doesn’t come at the price of ecological destruction?
+- How can we live a joyful and fulfilling life that doesn’t come at the price of ecological destruction?

 “Orsolya Lelkes’ ideas for progress advance both the survival of the planet and thriving communities and thriving personal lives.”

 Professor Anne Power, Head of LSE Housing and Communities, London School of Economics, Author of “Cities for a Small Continent: International Handbook of City Recovery“

 “Highly topical and timely.
 This work brings together key economic and philosophical literatures with a distinctive practical approach.”